Tingley Coliseum: Notable events

 It also hosted the 1987 Miss USA pageant.
 Michelle Royer won.

 Floyd Mayweather Jr. fought the second fight of his undefeated career at the Coliseum.

-The PBR held one of their signature Built Ford Tough Series (formerly Bud Light Cup) events, the Ty Murray Invitational, annually, from 1997 to 2008.
-As of 2009, the event was moved to The Pit, on the University of New Mexico campus.
+The Professional Bull Riders (PBR) held one of their signature Premier Series events, the Ty Murray Invitational, annually, from 1997 through 2008 at Tingley Coliseum.
+In 2009, the event was moved to The Pit, on the University of New Mexico campus.